patel-ab/ML-pattern-classification-pipeline/README.md

 ## 🧪 Pipeline Steps

 ### 1. Data Preprocessing
-Performed using functions in `preprocess.py` and inside the notebook:
 - Removal of duplicates
 - Handling of missing or invalid entries
 - Label Encoding for ordinal variables